Football Alliance: Alliance seasons

-At the end of the Alliance's first season, in accordance with the rules agreed at the start of the season, the bottom four clubs - Walsall Town Swifts, Small Heath, Long Eaton Rangers, and Nottingham Forest - had to apply for re-election, and, unlike the rule in the Football League the previous season, they were not allowed to vote; seven clubs (Stoke, Witton, South Shore, Chester, Burslem Port Vale, Sheffield United, and Lincoln City) applied for admission.
+At the end of the Alliance's first season, in accordance with the rules agreed at the start of the season, the bottom four clubs – Walsall Town Swifts, Small Heath, Long Eaton Rangers, and Nottingham Forest – had to apply for re-election, and, unlike the rule in the Football League the previous season, they were not allowed to vote; seven clubs (Stoke, Witton, South Shore, Chester, Burslem Port Vale, Sheffield United, and Lincoln City) applied for admission.
 Stoke, who had just failed re-election to the Football League, was admitted in place of Long Eaton Rangers, and the other bottom four clubs were re-elected.
 The prizes awarded to the champions included a blue silk flag, with a white border, 12 feet by 6 feet, with the words "Alliance Champions" on it.

 The following year, Stoke and Darwen, another Alliance club, were accepted into the Football League, taking its membership to 14 clubs.
 Stoke's biggest challenge in winning the title was the threat of expulsion from the Alliance, as Stoke had arranged a friendly with League club Notts County which clashed with an Alliance match at Nottingham Forest, and refused to pay the £10 fine imposed for so doing.

-At the end of the 1890-91 season, Sunderland Albion resigned in protest at having to pay half of the train fare of visiting clubs, and the bottom four clubs were re-elected back into the Alliance.
+At the end of the 1890–91 season, Sunderland Albion resigned in protest at having to pay half of the train fare of visiting clubs, and the bottom four clubs were re-elected back into the Alliance.
 To fill the three vacancies, eight clubs applied; Ardwick, Bury, Burton Swifts, Gainsborough Trinity, Middlesbrough, Northwich Victoria, Lincoln City, and Sheffield United.
-The successful clubs were Ardwick, Burton Swifts, and Lincoln City - the last by one vote.
+The successful clubs were Ardwick, Burton Swifts, and Lincoln City – the last by one vote.

 Merger into the Football League

 In 1892 it was decided to merge the two leagues, and so the Football League Second Division was formed, consisting mostly of Football Alliance clubs; the only Alliance club not to apply to join the League was the insolvent Birmingham St George's.
 The existing League clubs, plus three of the strongest Alliance clubs, comprised the Football League First Division.
+Birmingham St George's place in the new Second Division was taken by Sheffield United.